AR4152/Face-Attributes-Classification/README.md

 # Face-Attributes-Classification

 Celebrities often define fashion trends and standards by the styles they choose.
 To address a rapidly changing demand, designers need to be able to automatically identify trends.
-The solution uses a large database of celebrity images to find trends and facial attributes among such images.
+The model uses a large database of celebrity images to find trends and facial attributes among such images.

-In this case, the solution predicts if a celebrity is:
+In this case, the model predicts if a celebrity is:
 a) Wearing Accessories
 b) Has Thick Nose or Lips